Assisted Living•Health and Care Needs•Senior Living

 While grieving the loss of a loved one takes time, grief counseling can offer support for the surviving spouse and family members.
 Many say you never get over the loss of a loved one, life generally starts readjusting after six months, and that could be an excellent time to begin discussing a change of living arrangements, as long as the health and safety of your loved one is not an issue of immediate concern.
 Many assisted living communities offer grief support groups for their assisted living residents.

-Considering a move to a senior living community that offers care, socialization, and counseling may be beneficial, as it can be a positive change into a new phase of life without a spouse.
-For more information about grief counseling and how it could potentially help your senior during this transition, see WebMD.
+Moving to a senior living community that offers care, socialization, and counseling may be beneficial, as it can be a positive change into a new phase of life without a spouse.
+See WebMD for more information about grief counseling and how it could help your senior during this transition.

 Caregiver Burnout